 Daniel Huang

 I am the founder of Base26 Labs where we explore the convergence of language, data, and executable code.
-Our current focus is the development of neuro-symbolic AI, spanning the spectrum from neural perception to symbolic reasoning, to apply digital intelligence to solve problems in the physical world.
+Our current focus is PLT (Programming Language Theory) for Software 3.0—formal abstractions for systems that blend neural and symbolic computation.

 Previously, I was an assistant professor of computer science at San Francisco State University (SFSU).
 I completed my PhD at Harvard, advised by Professor Greg Morrisett, and have been fortunate to collaborate with mentors like Professor Dawn Song (UC Berkeley) and Jean-Baptiste Tristan (AWS).
 My academic research spanned AI, programming languages/formal methods, and quantum computing.